gagath/i3_dtags/README.md

  * dmenu
  * sh

-Moreover, you will need to install the following library :
+Moreover, you will need to install the following C library :

  * cJSON